reside-ic/privateer/README.md

 Then:

 ```
-pip install --index-url https://test.pypi.org/simple reside-porter --extra-index-url https://pypi.org/simple
+pip install --index-url https://test.pypi.org/simple privateer --extra-index-url https://pypi.org/simple
 ```

-Now you should be able to run `porter` from the command line and see the usage instructions.
+Now you should be able to run `privateer` from the command line and see the usage instructions.

 If it is working, you can publish to the real PyPi: